manoafitnessfinder/manoafitnessfinder.github.io/index.md

 ### About Page
 [http://manoafitnessfinder.meteorapp.com/#/about](http://manoafitnessfinder.meteorapp.com/#/about)<br>
 This page provides information about Manoa Fitness Finder in short, easy to read blurbs.
-It's meant for prospective users who are confused or curious about how the site works.<br>
+It's meant for prospective users who are confused or curious about how the site works.
+Additionally they can sign up at the bottom of the page.<br>

 <p align="center"><img src="./images/M1-About.png" width="400" alt = ""></p>